What does it mean to be a sustainable community?

 During the spring and summer of 2019, the City will be collecting feedback through a variety of civic engagement activities, including neighborhood association meetings, booths at community events, and community meetings to help identify community priorities on sustainability.

-Sign up for the City's weekly email newsletter, This Week in Kirkland, to stay up to date on this community conversation.
+Sign up for the City's weekly email newsletter, This Week in Kirkland, to stay up to date on this civic conversation.